oracle/weblogic-kubernetes-operator/site/installation.md

 ## Build the Docker image for the operator

 To run the operator in a Kubernetes cluster, you need to build the Docker image and then deploy it to your cluster.
+The operator is built using Apache Maven, which must be installed first.
+Maven may be downloaded from the [Apache Maven site](http://maven.apache.org).
 The GitHub repository should be cloned locally:

 ```
 git clone https://github.com/oracle/weblogic-kubernetes-operator.git